OCB Pro Eligibility

 Competitors must meet one of the following conditions in order to be eligible for OCB Pro contests:

-- Have won a pro-qualifying placement at an OCB amateur show.
+- Have won a pro-qualifying placement at an OCB amateur show (see full details).

-- Have placed first in their class any organization’s pro show.
+- Have placed first in their class at any natural organization’s pro show.

-- Have won a pro-qualifying placement at any organization’s amateur show where
+- Have won a pro-qualifying placement with a natural

 there were at least the number of competitors specified below in their division: